 How Do I Know Which One Should I Choose?

-Many customers has asked about this question, unfortunately we cannot help or advise you as each individual cabling details has to be evaluated.
-However, for those who plans to wire their house with cat 5e or cat6a cable, we do have some practical suggestions for you to choose between plenum and riser rated cables.
+Many customers have asked about this question but unfortunately, we cannot help or advise you as each individual cabling details has to be evaluated.
+However, for those who plan to wire their house with cat 5e or cat6a cable, we do have some practical suggestions for you to choose between the plenum and riser-rated cables.

 Selecting the right type of cable for your home network is important; CMP cable is usually recommended as it is safer to use in case of fire, even though they are more expensive and stiffer than CMR cabling and more difficult to bend.
-But if you are not up to run cables through air duct, CMR cable is actually a great choice, as this type of cable is less expensive and easy to install in a network.
-FS.COM is committed to offer the most cost-effective cabling solutions to our clients.
-Our cat 5, Cat 5e, cat 6 cables are available in both plenum and riser version.
-If you have any interest, please feel free to visit fs.com.
+But if you are not up to run cables through the air duct, CMR cable is actually a great choice, as this type of cable is less expensive and easy to install in a network.